Test in a live environment

 return Content(base64);

-IronPDF allows us to transform HTML strings into PDF documents.
+IronPDF offers an efficient approach to transforming HTML strings into PDF documents.
 The code snippet below demonstrates how to generate a PDF file from a string:

-IronPDF also supports transforming HTML files or CSS file into PDF documents.
+IronPDF also supports transforming HTML files or CSS files into PDF documents.
 The following code showcases how to generate a PDF file from an HTML file:

 using var PDF = new IronPdf.ChromePdfRenderer().RenderHtmlFileAsPdf("demo.html"); //using the string filename